Framework

 const forecast = FileAttachment("./data/forecast.json").json();

 FileAttachment is a special function that can only be passed a static string literal as an argument.
-This restriction enables static analysis, allowing Framework to determine which data loaders to run on build and improving security by only including referenced files in the published site.
+This restriction enables static analysis, allowing Framework to determine which data loaders to run on build and improving security by only including referenced files in the published app.

 You can now reference the variable forecast from other code.
 For example, you can add another code block that displays the forecast data.